 - Your ears and throat will be checked.

-- Finally the doctor will ask the last time you went for a dental checkup (yacht crew are encouraged to see a dentist at least once a year to prevent painful tooth emergencies whilst out at sea).
+- Finally, the doctor will ask the last time you went for a dental checkup (yacht crew are encouraged to see a dentist at least once a year to prevent painful tooth emergencies whilst out at sea).

-Where can an ENG1 medical examination be performed?
+Where Can an ENG1 Medical Examination be Performed?

-How much does a ENG1 Examination Cost?
+How Much Does an ENG1 Examination Cost?

-Crew members have to renew their certificate every two years (some may be every year if they have certain health restrictions).
+Crew members have to renew their certificate every two years (some every year if they have certain health restrictions).
 It is important to plan ahead when it comes to booking an appointment for an examination as there are a limited amount of MCA qualified doctors.

-You will find ENG1 doctors in Fort Lauderdale, Antibes, the U.K. and other super yachting or maritime hubs around the world but it is still important to plan ahead, especially with the busy schedules of yacht crew.
+You will find ENG1 doctors in Fort Lauderdale, Antibes, the U.K. and other super yachting or maritime hubs around the world, but it is still important to plan ahead, especially with the busy schedules of yacht crew.

 Not having the certificate in time could cost you a job - make sure you don't get caught out!

-ENG1 Medical Certificate outcomes and restrictions.
+ENG1 Medical Certificate Outcomes and Restrictions

-Candidates who do not pass the medical may be disallowed from working at sea.
-Whereas, others may be given restrictions in terms of which duties they can perform.
+Candidates who do not pass the medical may be disallowed from working at sea, while others may be given restrictions in terms of which duties they can perform.
 For example, if you do not pass the eye, colour-blindness or hearing test you will not be allowed to perform lookout duties.
 This will severely restrict your ability to work on deck and will mean that you are unable to become an officer or captain.
 There are many other medical conditions that will prevent you from working at sea.
 We recommend that you take the ENG1 medical before attending your STCW or any other courses.
-This will help prevent wasting time and money if you are deemed unfit to work at sea.
+This will help prevent you from wasting time and money if you are deemed unfit to work at sea.